dart-lang/site-www/src/dart-2.0.md

 Convert your code to be strong mode compliant.
-: For more information, see [Strong mode and static typing](#strong-mode-and-static-typing) below.
+: For more information, see [Strong mode and static typing](#strong-mode-and-static-typing), below.

 ## Obsolete features

 The following features are redundant and won't be in Dart 2.0:

 Checked mode
 : Strong mode replaces checked mode.
-To learn how they are different, see [What is the difference between strong mode and checked mode?](/guides/language/sound-faq#how-is-it-different-than-checked-mode)
+To learn how they differ, see [What is the difference between strong mode and checked mode?](/guides/language/sound-faq#how-is-it-different-than-checked-mode)